 Turn your clothes inside out and sew up the sides to make them fit better.
 If your clothes are made of a stretchy material, use the zig zag stitch on your machine.
 To truly get the perfect fit, wear the clothes inside out, and pin on the sides.
 Mark your fabric where the pins are, remove them so you don’t stab yourself, then remove your clothes and sew up the sides.
-Do this for basic shirts, dresses, pants.
-You’ll find all your clothes are fitting much better in no time.
+Do this for basic shirts, dresses, and pants.
+You’ll find all your clothes fit much better in no time.

 26. Sewing Your Elastics

 In the need of a quick elastic stitch fix?
 Or maybe you want to attach elastic to something but don’t want to bother gathering it, or dragging it through the casing.
-Just stretch out your elastic over the area you want to cover, and sew it in place, holding the stretch elastic over the flat garment.
+Just stretch out your elastic over the area you want to cover and sew it in place, holding the stretch elastic over the flat garment.
 The garment will pucker as you sew, but the elastic will remain taut as long as you hold it in place.

 27. Keeping Your Pattern Pieces Down Using Nuts and Bolts

 It is recommended to pin your pattern pieces in place over the fabric.
 But you can also use anything with a bit of weight to it.
 Examples include nuts and bolts, washers, spare change, and river rocks.
-Get creative, as long as your pattern pieces stay in place you won’t have anything to worry about.
+Get creative–as long as your pattern pieces stay in place, you won’t have anything to worry about.

 28. Faking a Hem